jonpurdy/pm_framework/how-to-quickly-plan-and-estimate-an-mvp.md

 *This deviates a bit from Agile/Scrum best practices.
 It doesn't make any guarantees,  but people like to have some sort of estimate when things will be completed (even if the estimate is known to have a large margin of error.
 But it's good enough to provide a rough guide to plan future development, marketing releases, how high to charge a customer to make sure you don't lose money on a new project, etc.*

 With the existing team, think hard about how many stories the team could finish in a sprint (I like 1-week sprints).
 As an example, let's say they think they can complete the first three stories, which adds up to 5 points.
-This is the **velocity**.
+This is the *estimated velocity*.

 | Epic/Group | User Story                                     | Point Value |
 |------------|------------------------------------------------|-------------|